Global Citizen to host pandemic party with a purpose - NewsBreak

 “Even if they don’t care on the basis of their own — let’s call it altruistic reasons — they’ll care at the ballot box when citizens say, ‘You know what, I want an elected official who cares about taking action on climate change.
 I want an elected official who cares about taking action to curb the hunger crisis,’” said Evans.
 “If they don’t care about these issues, frankly, they will lose the next election.
 I think politics changes with the wind and I think the wind is blowing in the direction of change right now.”

-But as the world still , the time might not seem right to host a global concert.
+But as the world still battles the coronavirus pandemic with the delta variant surging in the US, the time might not seem right to host a global concert.
 Will.I.Am understands the sentiment.

 “There’s a part of me that’s like, ‘I don’t want to do it.
 I don’t want to go.
 I’d rather stay home … I’ve been safe.
 And anything outside of that puts some worry bugs in me,’” said the musician.
 “But do I want to live that way? ...
 I think every single person has to weigh that themselves.”